neilotoole/jsoncolor/README.md

 Note that the original `jsoncolor` codebase was forked from Segment's package at `v0.1.14`, so this codebase is quite of out sync by now.

+### Notes

+- Given the popularity of the [`fatih/color`](https://github.com/fatih/color) pkg, there is a helper pkg (`jsoncolor/helper/fatihcolor`) to build `jsoncolor` specs from `fatih/color`.
+- The `.golangci.yml` linter settings have been fiddled with to hush linting issues inherited from the `segmentio` codebase at the time of forking.
+Thus, the linter report may not be of great use.
+  In an ideal world, the `jsoncolor` functionality would be ported to a more recent (and better-linted) version of the `segementio` codebase.

 ### Acknowledgments